gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

+v.
+0.92.0

+Major user interface update!
+We have completely revamped all of the sheets (thanks much to @rwanoux for all his hard work to get this done!).

 NOTES FOR v.
 0.91.0
 We have added support for active effects!
 These effects are available for each Storm Knight